 * Rocket carries communications satellite owned by SES

-He would not say exactly how much SpaceX undercut the competition, but did say SES got a discount by agreeing to fly on Falcon 9’s first mission to the high altitude that communications satellites require.
+He would not say exactly how much SpaceX undercut the competition but did note that SES received a bit of a discount by agreeing to fly on Falcon 9’s first mission to the high altitudes that communication satellites require.

 That altitude requires less fuel for SES-8 to fly itself into its 22,369-mile (36,000-km) high operational orbit, thereby extending its service life.

-SES has options for three more Falcon flights, including one on the firm’s heavy-lift rocket, which is under development and expected to debut next year.
+SES has options for three more Falcon flights, including one on the firm’s heavy-lift rocket that is under development and expected to debut next year.

 SpaceX’s launch manifest includes nearly 50 other launches, worth about $4 billion.
 About 75 percent of the flights are for commercial customers.

-“Our prices are the most competitive of any in the world,” Musk said.
+“Our prices are the most competitive of any in the world,” said Elon Musk, SpaceX’s founder and chief executive.
 “We will force other rocket companies to either develop new technology that’s a lot better or they have to exit the launch market.”

 “There are a lot of people who hope that SpaceX is going to fail,” he said.
 “This is really rocking the industry.”